Homemade Brown Butter Mincemeat

 - Chop the butter into evenly sized pieces then place into a large saucepan.
 Place over a medium heat & allow to melt, stirring regularly with a spatula.
 Keep cooking, until the butter starts to foam, smells nutty & you can see that the milk solids in the bottom of the pan have turned golden brown.

-- Remove from the heat & add in all of the remaining ingredients into the brown butter (apart from the brandy).
+- Remove the pan from the heat & add in all of the remaining ingredients into the brown butter (apart from the brandy).
+Stir to combine then place over a low heat.

-- Stir to combine then place over a low heat.
-Heat gently, stirring regularly until the suet has melted then allow to simmer for around 10 minutes.
+- Cook the mincemeat gently, stirring regularly until the suet has melted then allow to cook for around 10 minutes.
 The sugar should have dissolved & the fruit will be completely covered in fat.